-Late Stage Symptom: Agitation
+Late Stage Symptom: Managing Agitation in Alzheimer's

-As Alzheimer's disease progresses, symptoms can change and become more pronounced at each stage, particularly the behavioral symptoms.
-While the physical and cognitive changes can be challenging, the behavioral symptoms can be especially distressing to all parties involved.
-While there are treatments and strategies to help manage many of the behavioral symptoms, there is no cure, and no treatment will stop the symptoms or slow down the progression of the disease.
-Instead, the goal of these treatments is to help mitigate symptoms, and various lifestyle modifications can help minimize disruption and improve quality of life.
+As Alzheimer's disease progresses, behavioral symptoms can change and become more pronounced at each stage.
+While the physical and cognitive changes can be challenging, the behavioral symptoms can be especially distressing.
+There are treatments and strategies to help manage many of the behavioral symptoms, including agitation, but there is no cure for Alzheimer's yet.

 Causes of agitation

-- Pain, depression, or stress
+- Pain, depression, or stress;

-- Exhaustion from not enough sleep
+- Exhaustion from not enough sleep;

-- Changing of caregivers
+- Changing of caregivers;

-- Moving to a new home or residence
+- Moving to a new home or residence;

-- Change in everyday routine
+- Change in everyday routine;

-- Soiled undergarments
+- Soiled undergarments;

-- Overstimulation (ie, too much noise, too bright, too many people)
+- Overstimulation, ie. too much noise, too bright, too many people;

 Preventing agitation before it begins can be very helpful.
 Avoiding known triggers is a big step in reducing the likelihood of agitation.
-Stay away from places or situations that are known to be too much for the person and simplify the daily routine.
+Stay away from places or situations that are known to be too much and simplify the daily routine.
 Try to find a way to get some physical activity every day, and work to create a calm home environment.
 Keeping tabs on the person's basic needs like hunger, thirst, toileting, and fatigue can also go a long way in keeping their emotions and behavior stable.1

 Non-drug treatments and strategies can include1,3:

-- Modifying the environment
+- Modifying the environment;

-- Providing reassurance and calming support
+- Providing reassurance and calming support;

-- Sensory enhancement (hand massage, sensory modulation)
+- Sensory enhancement - hand massage, sensory modulation;

-- Pet therapy
+- Pet therapy;

-- Spending time with a trusted friend in a quiet environment
+- Spending time with a trusted friend in a quiet environment;

-- Progressive muscle relaxation
+- Progressive muscle relaxation;

-If a variety of non-drug treatments have been used consistently and repeatedly and don’t have a positive effect on the agitation, it might be time to try medication.
-Antidepressant, anti-anxiety, or antipsychotic medication may be used, although antipsychotics carry significant side effects for those with dementia.4
+If a variety of non-drug treatments have been used consistently and repeatedly without rendering a positive effect on the agitation, it might be time to try medication.
+Antidepressant, anti-anxiety, or antipsychotic medication may be recommended by your doctor.
+Antipsychotics carry significant side effects for those with dementia.4